Get ready for a successful homeschool year with these seven easy tips!

 Google is really the best friend of any homeschooling parent.
 When you get stuck, you can always find some help online.
 When you feel like you are doing a bad job or need to change some things up, you can always find someone who can relate and might even have some tips for you to make things better.

 When things are getting a little too mundane, you can always find some fun activities to add to your lesson plans.
-In addition to the things mentioned – you can find many forums, magazines, podcast, and more that can help you stay connected to the global homeschooling community.
+In addition to the things mentioned – you can find many forums, magazines, podcasts, and more that can help you stay connected to the global homeschooling community.
 With such a huge community, you are never alone.

 7. BE COMMITTED